Mr. Toad's Wild Ride: 1983 version (Disneyland)

 Some small changes were made to this version of the attraction.
-The fireplace effect which used to be a projection on smoke, but it got changed to a crash door due to the smoke’s timing often making it invisible, some of the character flats were replaced with different looking flats (depicting the same characters as before), and the lighting at the end of the train collision room was changed, thus making the collision less convincing.
+The fireplace effect used to be a projection on smoke, but it got changed to a crash door due to the smoke's timing often making it invisible.

 The installation at Disneyland was manufactured by Arrow Development.

 Magic Kingdom version

 Mr. Toad's Wild Ride was one of the Magic Kingdom's opening day attractions on October 1, 1971.
 The biggest difference from the Disneyland version was that it had two separate boarding areas.
 The vehicles (in the form of jalopies) in each boarding area were on separate tracks that followed different paths, so riders would get a slightly different ride depending on where they boarded.
 It contained highly ornate plywood characters and sets that were very reminiscent of the multiplane camerawork featured in many Disney films.

 In October 1997, rumors began to spread that an attraction based on Winnie-the-Pooh would replace Mr. Toad's Wild Ride.
 On August 27, 1998, Walt Disney World officially announced the closure of Mr. Toad's Wild Ride.
 The attraction closed on September 7, 1998, to make room for The Many Adventures of Winnie the Pooh which opened on June 4, 1999.
 Tributes to Mr. Toad's Wild Ride can be found in the attraction, including paintings of Mr. Toad and Moley.
-In addition, there is a statue of Toad in the pet cemetery outside of The Haunted Mansion.
+In addition, there is a statue of Mr. Toad in the pet cemetery outside of The Haunted Mansion in Liberty Square.

-The two tracks of the Magic Kingdom version of Mr. Toad's Wild Ride did not pass through all of the same show scenes, so each track gave riders an almost completely different experience.